Collection: Men's Deerskin Leather Gloves

 Frequently Asked Questions

-The wider pore structure lets moisture wick through, keeping hands dry on long drives.
+The hide structure has wider pores than lamb, allowing moisture to wick through.
+Hands stay dry on long drives and grip on the steering wheel is consistent across temperature ranges.
 The hide is also tougher than lamb, so an unlined deerskin glove can handle constant steering-wheel friction without thinning at the palm.
-Traditional choice in driving glove construction.

 How does deerskin age compared to lambskin?